AAU Lecturer Experiences the Beauties of Norway First-Hand

 Volda also plays host to Norway’s oldest and largest annual documentary film festival, which attracts participants from across the country and beyond, while the school’s animation department organizes the annual Animation Festival, featuring workshops, world premieres, and noteworthy guest speakers.
 Each winter, Volda, which has its own ski slope, also serves as the setting for the X2 Extreme Sports Festival.

-The village of Volda is home to roughly 9,000 inhabitants, with local architecture made up primarily of traditional wooden structures, along with a stone church located in the center.
+The village of Volda is home to roughly 9,000 inhabitants, with local architecture made up primarily of traditional wooden structures, in addition to a stone church located in the center.
 The community also lies in relatively close proximity to Geiranger Fjord, a UNESCO World Heritage site, and the Sunnmøre Alps, which offer terrain well-suited to hiking and other outdoor activities.

 When not sitting in on classes, Foustková found time with her husband to explore the village, fjord, and adjacent countryside, where they visited a nearby “sweetwater” lake frequented by students, as well as a shore-side sauna on the opposite side of town that had, to her amusement, been converted from a structure once used to store dynamite.